JarriagaG/demo-repo/README.md

 ## Local Development

-1. Open indexhtml in your browser.sa
+1. Open indexhtml in your browser.
+Final.